The Gallery Farm

 Clayton Jackson is a builder, fabricator and former shipwright with a background in highly technical, precision-based construction.
 His experience includes shipwright work in Australia and China, where accuracy, durability and strict adherence to specification were essential in demanding marine environments.

-Clayton operates Jack & Jill’s Farm, a stand-alone cattle enterprise currently focused on Angus breeding, with plans to introduce Brahman genetics sourced locally within the group to produce Brangus cattle.
+Clayton operates Higher Ground Farm, a stand-alone cattle enterprise currently focused on Angus breeding, with plans to introduce Brahman genetics sourced locally within the group to produce Brangus cattle.

 Clayton is an investor in MGT and will play a key role in the local distribution, installation and servicing of MGT technology across the Mid North Coast.
 His combined experience in fabrication, construction and marine-grade engineering ensures MGT systems are installed to a high standard and designed for long-term reliability.